 - Homeowners needing loan modifications immediately, including first and second lien principal reduction.
 The servicers are required to work off up to $17 billion in principal reduction and other forms of loan modification relief nationwide.
 State attorneys general anticipate the settlement’s requirement for principal reduction will show other lenders that principal reduction is one effective tool in combating foreclosure and that it will not lead to widespread defaults by borrowers who really can afford to pay.

 - Borrowers who are current, but underwater.
 Borrowers will be able to refinance at today’s historically low interest rates.
 Servicers have to provide up to $3 billion in refinancing relief nationwide.

 - Borrowers who lost their homes to foreclosure with no requirement to prove financial harm and without having to release private claims against the servicers or the right to participate in the OCC review process.

-Approximately $1.5 billion of the funds recovered in the national settlement are being used to compensate borrowers who lost their home to foreclosure during the period of January 1, 2008, to December 31, 2011.
+Approximately $1.5 billion of the funds recovered in the national settlement were used to compensate borrowers who lost their home to foreclosure during the period of January 1, 2008, to December 31, 2011.
 The deadline to submit a claim form has now passed.
-If you have submitted a claim form, the Settlement Administrator will contact you if any additional information is needed to complete your claim.

 Accepting a payment from either settlement will not prevent borrowers from taking any action they may wish to pursue related to their foreclosure.

 Homeowners should also be wary of scams.
-Unscrupulous companies are contacting homeowners with offers of assistance for a fee to receive the settlement payment.
+Unscrupulous companies are contacting homeowners with offers of assistance for a fee to receive settlement payments.
 You should not pay a fee to receive a payment under either agreement.